reinhal/evaluation-react-table-crud/README.md

 I was able to use Netlify and successfully deploy the application locally.
 Unfortunately, I am not able to offer you a live link because either Netlify could not find the file with the env variables or the index.html was not served up properly.
 I dug around a bit but it ended up being a bit of time sink for me and I determined that this stretched the edge of my experience with Netlify.

+UPDATE: These have been addressed through Netlify CLI.
+The site can be found live [here](https://63979d11a1e2494f7c21d264--wonderful-clafoutis-f0ff1c.netlify.app/)

 ### Future Work

 If I would spend more time on this I would like to accomplish:

 - a full testing suite for each js file and react component I wrote, using jest and react-testing-library
-- more invesitigation into Netlify and how to get a live deploy built
 - implement the query to reset the users
 - handle the re-fetching data after an update so the user does not need to refresh
 - handle getting the current user from the path when on the /user-details/:id page
 - implementing form data validation and enabling/disabling buttons accordingly
 - semantic html was used, but with more effort I would have made sure all acessibility standards were in place.
 - additionally, I would like to ensure the designs were responsive and worked on all devices/ screen sizes
 - toast notifications instead of the alert windows, I used to alerts as a scrappy way to handle the results of the data being updated/deleted.